mccartymv/hasardeux-press/README.md

 - As an Artist User, I would like to be able to save large lists that I find online so that I can use them in my artwork.
 - As an Artist User, I would like to be able to manage the lists manually, so that I can edit some items, remove unwanted items or add new items as well.
 - As an Artist User, I would like to be able to create new templates and edit them in the browser with HTML5 canvas rules and a live preview.
-- As an Artist User, I would like a button which will save a single artwork to the project directory, so that I can easily and quickly upload many designs to a print-on-demand site.
+- As an Artist User, I would like a button which will save a PNG image of a single artwork to the project directory, so that I can easily and quickly upload many designs to a print-on-demand site.

 # List Management